2018 Master Sommelier exam cheating scandal: Catalyst for efforts to reform Court and exam

 Instead, the Court has persisted with having the head of its board serve as its executive, notwithstanding his own professional responsibilities, if any.
 Like all members of the board, his Court duties are unpaid.
 Under the Court's bylaws, candidates for board seats must have been Masters for three years, and teach at least four courses or proctor as many exams while they serve as directors.
 Wilson says this results in the board becoming "an insiders' club ... [that] limits the scope of perspective of the group running the organization."

 During 2019, the board responded to some concerns.
 It had the Court join the Institute for Credentialing Excellence, and explored the possibility of hiring an outsider to run its daily operations, and explored providing more organizational support for those operations and the examinations as well as looking at companies that could provide HR support.
 In 2020, responding to concerns that its culture was racially exclusionary in the wake of highly publicized Black Lives Matter protests, the board dropped the requirement that all Masters be addressed by others with that title and their last name at Court functions.

 After The New York Times reported on a culture of longterm sexual harassment within the organization in 2020, some of the most respected and prominent Masters, including former vice president Stamp and Court cofounder Fred Dame, were suspended from Court activities.
 Alpana Singh, the youngest woman and the first Indian American to make Master Sommelier, renounced her title in support of the women, and the entire board resigned in advance of that year's elections.

 In addition to Singh, Betts also left the Court in protest, saying he wished he had done it sooner since the organization "no longer aligns with [his] views".
 Another Master, Bobby Stuckey, owner and sommelier of Frasca Food and Wine in Boulder, Colorado, has stopped teaching the Advanced Sommelier class until reforms have been made.
 "I'm into hospitality, and hospitality is about always thinking about the other person", he said.
 "The way we have treated these candidates doesn't do that."

-The Court's new board has been holding listening sessions around the country in an effort to be more open with members, but has not said anything yet regarding the cheating scandal.
+To facilitate reform, all the board members resigned before the 2020 elections.
+Their replacements included two women, one of whom, Emily Wines, became chair.
+The Court's new board held listening sessions around the country in an effort to be more open with members, but said nothing regarding the cheating scandal.
+Later, it hired a professional ethicist to overhaul its code in that area, another firm to transform its workplace culture, and another investigator for the harassment allegations, leading to the expulsion of Dame and Stamp.
+It also reached outside the organization for the first time to hire executive director Julie Cohen Theobald, and later four board members from outside the wine industry.
+Lastly, it created a hundred scholarships for people of color, women and people in need, and putting the training programs online in order to diversify the organization.